 Resistance bands can be some of the most versatile exercise tools you could ever ask for if you know how to use them, and that makes them perfect for a resistance band leg workout.
 Like they didn’t have enough benefits, there are tonnes of different exercises you could use to make one, but picking the best of them is the best way to use them to their fullest potential.
-Doing that, however, isn't always so easy.
+Doing that, however, isn’t always so easy.

 To help you really get the max form your own resistance bands, whether that’s at home or at the gym, we have just the thing to do it.
 Our resistance band leg workout has been designed to hit every single muscle in your legs to help slingshot your progress, burn calories, build muscle, and do just about everything in between too.
 It’s seriously big stuff.

 Let’s take a look at what we’re working with.